 Music and theatre, festivals – Culture all year round

 For cultural evenings, it is best to find out about the program schedules in advance.
-With the National Music Forum, the Opera, an Operetta, the Polish Theatre, the Philharmonic Orchestra Wroclaw and a puppet theatre, there is a large number of different venues, so that culturally, especially in the season, there should be no wish unfulfilled.
+With the National Music Forum at the Place of freedom (plac wolności), the Opera, an Operetta, the Polish Theatre, the Philharmonic Orchestra Wroclaw and a puppet theatre, there is a large number of different venues, so that culturally, especially in the season, there should be no wish unfulfilled.
+In front of the music hall even a whole „dwarf – orchestra“ in full instrumentation plays for the people passing by.

 But also modern music and film art has its home in Wroclaw.
 For example, the Jazz Club invites fans to sessions with Polish and international jazz greats.